• Skip to primary navigation

 How To Make Lemon Garlic Butter Shrimp

-squeeze lemon juice on top of the cooked shrimp
+squeeze lemon on top of garlic butter shrimp

 cover the pot so the shrimp can cook through